exquery/exquery/README.md

 ## Modules
 EXQuery modules have no external dependencies (currently).

+### exquery-restxq-specification
+This is the specification for RESTXQ 1.0, written in [ReSpec](http://github.com/darobin/respec).
+The latest publicly available and viewable specification is available [here](http://exquery.github.com/exquery/exquery-restxq-specification/restxq-1.0-specification.html) via. our gh-pages branch.

+### exquery-restxq-api
+API for the EXQuery RESTXQ project.

+### exquery-restxq
+Base Implementation of EXQuery RESTXQ project, builds on the [exquery-restxq-api](#exquery-restxq-api).

 ### exquery-common
 Common Interfaces and abstractions needed for any EXQuery project.